mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

             serverSupportsStreaming = description.type != Unknown and description.topologyVersion != Null
             connectionIsStreaming = connection != Null and connection.moreToCome
             transitionedWithNetworkError = isNetworkError(description.error) and previousDescription.type != Unknown
+            if streamingEnabled and serverSupportsStreaming and not rttMonitor.started:
+                # Start the RttMonitor.
+                rttMonitor.run()
-            if serverSupportsStreaming or connectionIsStreaming or transitionedWithNetworkError:
+            if (streamingEnabled and (serverSupportsStreaming or connectionIsStreaming)) or transitionedWithNetworkError: continue
-                continue

             wait()